eduNEXT/integration-test-in-tutor/README.md

     # Use DEMO_COURSE_ID in your tests
     ```

+20. **Run Tutor Extra Commands** *(Optional)*: Executes the shell script specified in `tutor_extra_commands_path` to run additional Tutor commands after installing Tutor.
+`
-20. **Run Integration Tests**: Activates the test virtual environment and runs your integration tests using the specified shell script.
+21. **Run Integration Tests**: Activates the test virtual environment and runs your integration tests using the specified shell script.

 ## Notes